-However, if you do not have a business degree or major in accounting, you can still apply to the program.
+However, if you do not have a major in accounting, you can still apply to the program.
 You will be required to complete some undergraduate leveling courses after acceptance into the program.

 The primary criteria in determining eligibility for admission to the Goddard School Masters of Accounting (MAcc) program are previous academic achievement, performance on the Graduate Management Admission Test (GMAT) and other factors, such as work experience and career progression.